J. M. R. Parrondo

 Juan Manuel Rodríguez Parrondo (born 9 January 1964) is a Spanish physicist.
-He is mostly popular for the invention of the Parrondo's paradox and his contributions in the thermodynamical study of information.
+He is recognised for the conception of Parrondo's paradox and his contributions in the thermodynamical study of information.

 Biography

 Juan Parrondo received his bachelors degree in 1987 and defended his Ph.D at Complutense University of Madrid in 1992.
 He started a permanent position at UCM at 1996.
-In the same year he invented the well-known Parrondo's Paradox, according to which 2 losing strategies may win while working together.
+In the same year he invented the well-known Parrondo's paradox, according to which 2 losing strategies may win while working together.
 Since then, the paradox has been widely used in biology and finances.
-He has also completed a lot of research in the field of Information Theory, mostly looking at information as a thermodynamic concept, which as a result of ergodicity breaking changed the entropy of the system.
+He has also completed a lot of research in the field of information theory, mostly looking at information as a thermodynamic concept, which as a result of ergodicity breaking changed the entropy of the system.